rasor/nko2017-smack/README.md

 Do also add settings from `.env.example` via <https://dashboard.heroku.com/apps/yourapp/settings>.
 The MONGODB_URI should come from your mLab DB.

+You also need to create a [Facebook app](https://developers.facebook.com/apps/), where you allow your app in Heroku to be called back after authentication.
+The FACEBOOK_ID and FACEBOOK_SECRET must come from there.

 * <https://devcenter.heroku.com/articles/nodejs-support#heroku-specific-build-steps>
 * [Heroku starter](https://github.com/heroku-examples/node-knockout-react-node-starter)